giantswarm/external-dns-app/README.md

 **Why did we add it?**

-The App is already used as a default App in AWS and Azure clusters to provide DNS records for [nginx-ingress-controller-app](https://github.com/giantswarm/nginx-ingress-controller-app).
+The App is already used as a default App in most clusters (except on-prem) to provide DNS records for [nginx-ingress-controller-app](https://github.com/giantswarm/nginx-ingress-controller-app).

 **Who can use it?**